RasmusEdvardsen/SubredditBattleRoyale/README.md

-# SUBR
+# SubredditBattleRoyale

-SUBR (**SUBR**eddit **B**attle**R**oyale) is a battle royale token for subreddits to flex on each other, or for people to secure the void will win against subreddits.
+SubredditBattleRoyale is a battle royale token for subreddits to flex on each other, or for people to secure the void will win against subreddits.
 When a winner is found, a new and harder season is started.

 ## Game summary
-* Start with 1_000_000 SUBR tokens.
+* Start with 1_000_000 tokens.
 They cost 0.0001 ether to purchase.
 * Tokens should be inscribed with a subreddit.
 It should always start with "/r/" followed by no less than one character.
 * A "season" is won, when a subreddit has more tokens than "the void".
 After that, a new season starts.
 Old tokens still count, but new tokens are minted for the new season.
 * You can also burn tokens, which will burn amount 3 times the amount of tokens of the specified subreddit.